eth-cscs/alps-uenv/docs/pkg-reframe.md

 * `views`: **(optional)** a list of views to load.
     * in this case `develop` view is to be loaded.

-Uenv can provide multiple views, for different use cases.
+A uenv can provide multiple views, for different use cases.
 The most common example is a uenv that provides two views: one that provides an application, and another that provides the tools used to build the application.
 Another example is the `modules` and `spack` views, that expose a module interface or useful configuration for using Spack with the uenv.

 Similarly, it is possible to create multiple environments to test.
 The example below defines two environments that provide the same features, i.e. the same tests will be run on each.
 The first example is the one above, and the second sets up an equivalent environment using modules.
-This would be useful for a uenv that has some users who insist on using modules to set up their build enviroment.
+This would be useful for a uenv that has some users who insist on using modules to set up their build environment.

 ```yaml title="extra/reframe.yaml for multiple environments to test"
 develop: